 Outline

-In this post, we will first learn how to install the r-packages that we are going to use.
-Second, we are going to import example data that we can play around with and add columns based on conditions.
-After we have a dataframe, we will then go on and have a look at how to add a column to the dataframe with values depending on other columns.
+In this post, we will first learn how to install the r-packages we will use.
+Second, we will import example data that we can use and add columns based on conditions.
+After we have a dataframe, we will go on and look at how to add a column to the dataframe with values depending on other columns.
 In these sections, we will use the mutate() and add_column() functions to accomplish the same task.
-That is, we will use these R functions to add a column based on conditions.
+We will use these R functions to add a column based on conditions.

 Prerequisites

-As this is an R tutorial, you will, of course, need to have R and, at least, the dplyr package installed.
-If you want to e.g. easily add a column, based on values in another column, at a specific position I would suggest that you install tibble.
-Furthermore, if you are going to read the example .xlsx file you will also need to install the readr package.
-Note, however, that if you install the tidyverse package you will get tibble, dplyr and readr, among a lot of other useful packages.
+As this is an R tutorial, you will need to have R and, at least, the dplyr package installed.
+If you want to e.g. easily add a column, based on values in another column, at a specific position, I suggest installing tibble.
+Furthermore, if you read the example .xlsx file, you will also need to install the readr package.
+Note, however, that if you install the tidyverse package you will get tibble, dplyr, and readr, among many other useful packages.

-Installing Tidyverse enables you to easily calculate descriptive statistics, visualize data (e.g., scatter plots with ggplot2).
-Furthermore, there’s another useful package, that is part of the Tidyverse package, called lubridate.
+Installing Tidyverse lets you easily calculate descriptive statistics, visualize data (e.g., scatter plots with ggplot2).
+Furthermore, another useful package, part of the Tidyverse package, is called lubridate.
 Lubridate is very handy if you are working with time-series data.
 For example, you can use the functions of this package to extract year from date in R as well as extracting day and extracting time.
-As usual, when installing r-packages we use the install.packages() function:
+As usual, when installing r-packages we use the install.packages()

-Note. if you want to install all packages available in the tidyverse package just exchange the character vector for ‘tidyverse’ (install.packages('tidyverse')).
-Now that you should be set with these useful packages we can start reading the example Excel file.
+Note. if you want to install all packages available in the tidyverse package, exchange the character vector for ‘tidyverse’ (install.packages(‘tidyverse’)).
+Now that you should be set with these useful packages, we can start reading the example Excel file.

 Example Data